stawberri/twitter_dbooks/README.md

 You should have already set up your bot already, but changing your settings (or accessing them for future updates) is easy!

-1. Head over to your [Heroku dashboard](https://dashboard.heroku.com/) and select your app.
+1. Head over to your [Heroku dashboard](https://dashboard.heroku.com/) and select your app by clicking on its name.
 2. Click on your app's "Settings" tab.
 3. You can rename your app through the "Name" field available on this page.
 4. On your app's Settings tab's Config Variables section, click on "Reveal Config Vars" to open up your Config Vars editor.